purekid/mongodm/README.md

 ```

 ### Setup database in application

-You can also set up configuration using the `MongoDB::setConfigBlock` method.
+1. You can set up configuration using the `MongoDB::setConfigBlock` method.

 ```php